rmarable/Ec2InstanceMaker/README.md

 * Administrative control over the allowed EC2 instance types that can be deployed.

+* Creation of new AMIs from the spawned EC2 instance to assist with deployment of customized compute environments.
+Please see below for additional guidance on how to augment the build templates to incorporate your "personalized" changes.

 * Creation of new instances from custom AMIs.
 Please see below for additional guidance on enabling EBS root volume encryption.